Torasian/Viagogo-Coding-Challenge/README.md

 1. There is a maximum of 400 events in the world space.
 2. There is a minimum of 5 events in the world space (so that we are able to show the 5 nearest events).
 3. The first 5 events must have a ticket associated to it (so that we ensure that we have enough events to display).
-4. Each event has a maximum of 5 tickets associated to it.h
+4. Each event has a maximum of 5 tickets associated to it.
 6. The user is within the world space.

+## Input

+Please note that this program asks for an x coordinate and then a y coordinate as its input.
+It retricts entries to between 10 and -10.
+For example, the program would ask:

+What is your x coordinate (between 10 and -10)?
+ 10
+What is your y coordinate?
+ 5

 ## Additional questions
 ### How might you change your program if you needed to support multiple events at the same location?